luke-rt/txv6/.devcontainer/README.md

 ## Notes

-- The initial build takes significant time (~30-60 minutes) due to compiling the RISC-V toolchain
+- The initial build takes significant time (~30 minutes) due to compiling the RISC-V toolchain
 - The Docker image is quite large (~5-6 GB) due to the toolchain
-- QEMU graphical output is not available in Docker; use `make qemu-nox` for console-only mode
 - Your workspace files are mounted into the container, so changes persist on your host machine